 Geoff, Ernie, Bryer, Al and Rex settled on homesteads, or acquired land around the homeplace.
 William (Bill) was killed in a hunting accident at the age of 12.
 A gravestone for William and his father Benjamin can be seen at the edge of the Sunnyside Cemetery.

 Geoff married Winnifred Morris and they had three children, Edith, Edna and Reginald.
 Bryer married Ethel Morris and they had two children, Doug and Gladys.
-The name Bryer is possibly from Benjamin Hewitt’s sister Mary who married a Bryer, and who had a son named Alfred Eaton Bryer.
+The name Bryer is possibly from Benjamin Hewitt’s sister Mary who married Alfred Bryer, and who had a son named Alfred Eaton Bryer.

 Albert, “Uncle Al” married Margaret Watt and had three children, Thalia, Albert John Robert and Jean.